Last updated on June 30th, 2022

 Ramen | ラーメン

-Everyone probably has their own take of the best ramen in Tokyo and the broth is one of the important factors for making good ramen.
-You’ll find different types of ramen with its own signature broth from the different regions; such as Miso ramen from Sapporo, Shio ramen from Hakodate, and finally my favorite heavy creamy tonkatsu ramen from Fukuoka.
+Everyone probably has their own take on the best ramen in Tokyo and the broth is one of the important factors in making good ramen.
+You’ll find different types of ramen with their own signature broth from the different regions; such as Miso ramen from Sapporo, Shio ramen from Hakodate, and finally my favorite heavy creamy tonkatsu ramen from Fukuoka.

 Generally, a bowl of ramen costs about ¥800 to ¥1500, depending on the portion and topped up ingredients.
-One of the best cheaps eats in Tokyo.
+One of the best cheap eats in Tokyo.

-Where To eat Tokyo Best Ramen: While there are endless ramen shops in Tokyo serving the best ramen in a variety of flavor.
+Where To eat Tokyo Best Ramen: There are endless ramen shops in Tokyo serving the best ramen in a variety of flavors.
 You can get the ramen from internationally renowned chain ramen shops to local ramen shops.

 Mutekiya Ramen Ikebukuro

 Mutekiya is a traditional tidy ramen restaurant that only can fit about 20 people.
 It serves the taste of flavorful ramen with generous pork slides yet at affordable prices.
 Always a long queue.
-A must eat ramen in Tokyo.
+Must-eat ramen in Tokyo.